arm-developer-tools/windowsperf/wperf/README.md

         Number of consecutive counts in timeline mode (disabled by default).

     --annotate
         Enable translating addresses taken from samples in sample/record mode into source code line numbers.

     --disassemble
         Enable disassemble output on sampling mode.
 Implies 'annotate'.

     --image_name
-        Specify the image name you want to sample.
+        Specify the image (base) name of a module to sample.

     --pe_file
-        Specify the PE filename (and path).
+        Specify the PE filename (and path) to sample.

     --pdb_file
         Specify the PDB filename (and path), PDB file should directly